lllyasviel/ControlNet/README.md

 We also trained a relatively simple ControlNet for anime line drawings.
 This tool may be useful for artistic creations.
 (Although the image details in the results is a bit modified, since it still diffuse latent images.)

 This model is not available right now.
-We need to evaluate the potential risks before release this model.
+We need to evaluate the potential risks before releasing this model.

 ![p](github_page/p21.png)